Max9414/RPSLS/README.md

   - Largest function has 38 statements in it, while the median is 11.

   - The most complex function has a cyclomatic complexity value of 7 while the median is 2.
+- JSHint update
+  - Refactored some functions and the score improved

+  - There are 17 functions in this file.

+  - Function with the largest signature take 3 arguments, while the median is 1.

+  - Largest function has 24 statements in it, while the median is 8.

+  - The most complex function has a cyclomatic complexity value of 5 while the median is 2.

 ### [Unfixed Bugs](#table-of-content)